wjzhengsh/blockchain/enterprise_plan.md

 # About Enterprise Plan

 {{site.data.keyword.blockchainfull}} Platform Enterprise Plan is a production-ready offering for organizations who would like to create or join a blockchain network for real businesses.
 This plan provides the key infrastructure along with tools and support to easily start a highly secure and production-ready network.
+Enterprise Plan is upgraded from Hyperledger Fabric V1.0 to V1.1 on May 15, 2018.
+All networks that are created after May 15, 2018 are at Fabric V1.1 level.
+However, networks that were created earlier will remain at Fabric V1.0 level.
+{:shortdesc}

 **Note**: {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan provides a production environment.
 If you need a development and testing environment, see [About Starter Plan](starter_plan.html).